danielgatis/rembg/README.md

 sudo docker run --rm -it --gpus all -v /dev/dri:/dev/dri -v $PWD:/rembg rembg-nvidia-cuda-cudnn-gpu i -m birefnet-general input.png output.png
 ```

-Trick: Actually you can also make up a nvidia-cuda-cudnn-gpu image and install rembg[gpu, cli] in it.
+- Trick 1: Actually you can also make up a nvidia-cuda-cudnn-gpu image and install rembg[gpu, cli] in it.
+- Trick 2: Try param `-v /somewhereYouStoresModelFiles/:/root/.u2net` so to download/store model files out of docker images.
+You can even comment the line `RUN rembg d u2net` so when builing the image, it download will no models, so you can download the specific model you want even without the default u2net model.

 ## Models